 If you can’t pay attention to what isn’t essential to you, it’s much less likely that you will look back on your life and regret valuing what essentially felt worthless to you.

 So, what are the lessons here, and how do we implement them?
 While it is overly simplistic to link one gene to one condition, consider this theoretical experiment: Before kids go to kindergarten, they are tested for DRD4-7R, the “orchid child” gene.
 If a child tests positive, there is no glum discussion of “remedial” treatments or procedures.
 Instead, parents are given a documentary called DRD4-7R: The Rock Star Gene.
-The film will profile not only rock stars in the literal sense, but also rock stars in the figurative sense.
-The breakout bad-asses in any field—be it art, athletics, or literature, who all share the restless gene.
+The film will profile not only rock stars in the literal sense but also rock stars in the figurative sense.
+The breakout bad*sses in any field—be it art, athletics, or literature, all share the restless gene.
 From there, kids who test positive will be able to consider or choose to reject a menu of specific educational opportunities that caters to their creativity and their need for movement and constant novelty.
-But even more importantly, parents will tell their kids, not that they are “deficient” or “disordered” brains, but that they are the in fact the opposite: rock stars who, when the time comes, will burst onto their respective stages—and blow the world away.
+But even more importantly, parents will tell their kids not that they are “deficient” or “disordered," but that they are in fact the opposite: rock stars who, when the time comes, will burst onto their respective stages—and blow the world away.